ajensenwaud/dbs-tools/README.md

 bin/import_bank_csv --hsbc hsbc-input-file.csv output.csv
 ```

-After running the command, you can point gnuCash at ``output.csv`` to import it following the usual process.
+After running the command, you can point GnuCash at ``output.csv`` to import it following the usual process.

 ## License
 ``dbs-tools`` is licensed under a BSD License.
 It comes with absolutely no warranty.
 As with Varnish, If you like the tool, you can buy me a beer.